-Bioengineering mission, vision, goals
+Bioengineering mission, vision, and goals

 The mission of the Bioengineering Department is to pursue excellence in learning, discovery, and innovation at the intersection of engineering and life science for the benefit of human health and well being.